 Breast cancer during pregnancy is rare.
 Find out how breast cancer is diagnosed and treated if you are pregnant and where you can get help and support.

 Finding out you have breast cancer while you are pregnant is very upsetting.
-You are likely to feel a range of emotions including anger, sadness or fear.
+You are likely to feel a range of emotions that may include anger, sadness or fear.

-Breast cancer during pregnancy is rare, but numbers have been increasing over the past few years.
+Breast cancer during pregnancy is rare.
 Research shows that breast cancer is reported in 1 in every 3,000 pregnancies.
 Most women are between 32 and 38 years old at diagnosis.
 Most are able to carry on with their pregnancy.

 Rarely, some women may need to think about whether to end the pregnancy (termination).
-This will be discussed with you, especially if you:
+Your doctor will discuss your options but they may recommend it if you:

 - need chemotherapy

 Even then, it might be possible to delay your chemotherapy treatment until you are more than 14 weeks pregnant.
 Deciding to end your pregnancy is a very difficult decision and only you can make it.